Taritsyn/LibSassHost/nuget/readme.txt

    DESCRIPTION
    ===========
-   .NET wrapper around the libSass (http://sass-lang.com/libsass) version 3.3.6 with the ability to support a virtual file system.
+   .NET wrapper around the libSass (http://sass-lang.com/libsass) version of July 4, 2016 with the ability to support a virtual file system.
 For correct working of the LibSass Host require assemblies `msvcp120.dll` and `msvcr120.dll` from the Visual C++ Redistributable Packages for Visual Studio 2013.

    =============
    RELEASE NOTES
    =============
-   Improved a “hooks” for processing of paths in CSS `url()` functions by using `ToAbsolutePath` method.
+   Added support of libSass version of July 4, 2016.

    ====================
    POST-INSTALL ACTIONS